"Clarke, Kay, Berio and Hindemith"

 Video streams on Friday evenings that showcase the talented musicians of the Boston Symphony Orchestra.

 Three BSO violists perform on this program of all 20th-century masterworks.
 Both the English composer Rebecca Clarke’s and the German Paul Hindemith’s sonatas date from 1919, and both are staples of the viola-piano repertoire.
 The eminent American composer-conductor Ulysses Kay’s musical voice has roots deep in the American experience.
-He wrote his Sonatine for Viola and Piano in 1939, to be premiered this year by Mary Ferrillo, viola, and Brett Hodgdon, piano.
+He wrote his Sonatine for Viola and Piano in 1939, to receive possibly its premiere online performance/recording this year by Mary Ferrillo, viola, and Brett Hodgdon, piano.
 The great Italian composer Luciano Berio’s Naturale creates a remarkable landscape for viola and percussion evoking Italian folk song and incorporating pre-recorded Sicilian street cries.

 Available online from July 31, 2020 at 8PM through August 7